Fluxticks/TikTokDL/README.md

 # TikTokDL

-A python package that downloads TikTok videos by URL
+A python package to download TikTok videos or slideshows by URL without needing to login.

-## TODO

-- Enable downloading of video slideshows

 ## Usage